 If you or a loved one have been injured on another person’s property, you may be eligible for compensation.
-At Paulozzi LPA Injury Lawyers, our team is ready to investigate your case so we can secure compensation for all of your injury-related expenses.
+At Paulozzi LPA Injury Lawyers, our team is ready to investigate your case, so we can secure compensation for all of your injury-related expenses.
 When you need a Cleveland premises liability attorney, call us today.

 According to the National Floor Safety Institute, more than one million people go to the emergency room each year due to slip and fall incidents.

-We also know that property owners should regularly inspect and maintain their premises to ensure everything is in working order.
+Property owners should regularly inspect and maintain their premises to ensure everything is in working order.
 This includes all of the following that can cause injuries to patrons:

-We also want to note that parking lots must also be tended to.
+Parking lots must also be tended to.
 In many cases, store owners are not responsible for parking lot upkeep and maintenance, but this does not mean a property owner can neglect this area.
 Falls in a parking lot can cause major injuries, especially for the elderly.

 Adequate security and lighting should also be provided both inside and outside of an establishment.